-52 Important details may include: (1) There was a battle at this location in the middle of a war.
-(2) Determining the number of combatants/civilians is impossible to determine.
-(3) Palestinian retaliation which killed 78 Jews in a medical convoy.
+52 Important details may include the following: (1) There was a battle at this location in the middle of a war.
+(2) Determining the number of combatants/civilians is impossible.
+(3) Palestinian retaliation killed seventy-eight Jews in a medical convoy.

-53 Koehler and Baumgartner, HALOT, 4:1425.
+53 Koehler and Baumgartner, Hebrew and Aramaic Lexicon of the Old Testament, 4:1425.

-54 Naim Stifan Ateek, A Palestinian Theology of Liberation: The Bible, Justice, and the Palestine-Israel Conflict (Maryknoll, NY: Orbis Books, 2017), 49.
+54 Naim Stifan Ateek, A Palestinian Theology of Liberation: The Bible, Justice, and the Palestine-Israel Conflict (Maryknoll, NY: Orbis, 2017), 49.

-55 Walter Lippmann, Liberty and the News (Dover Publications, 2012), 21.
+55 Walter Lippmann, Liberty and the News (Mineola, NY: Dover Publications, 2012), 21.